till213/SkyDolly/manual/en/import-export.md

 The Keyhole Markup Language (KML) format is used to specify and display geographic data with "earth browsers".
 It has become well-known with the advent of Google Earth.
 The format is maintained by the Open Geospatial Consortium (ogc.org).

 ## Import
+In order to import a flight:

+- Choose the desired import format via the *File \| Import* menu entry

+An import dialog will appear, with common and plugin specific import options.

+### Common Import Options

+## CSV - Comma-Separated Values
+The *Format* ooption specifies the column layout of the data.

+- **FlightRadar24** - the data is in flightradar24.com column layout, essentially position, heading and velocity
+- **Sky Dolly** - the data is in Sky Dolly column layout, that is the entire data for the given *aircraft*

+Note that while the Sky Dolly format contains almost all recorded *aircraft* data (position, engine, primary flight controls, ....) it does neither contain information about the actual aircraft type nor about the initial flight conditions (simulation time, temperature, pressure, ...).
+But for the time being it is the format of choice to exchange *aircraft* for formation flights, recorded on different computers (e.g. in a multiplayer session).

+### IGC - International Gliding Commission

 ### GPX - GPS Exchange Format